Blog

 2. How do you make a CX strategy actionable for employees?

-A CX strategy becomes actionable when it defines role-specific behaviors, connects metrics to real actions, and uses recognition and coaching to reinforce habits.
+A CX strategy becomes actionable when it defines role-specific behaviors, connects metrics to real actions, and uses employee recognition and coaching to reinforce habits.
 Scenario-based training and manager involvement are key.

 3. Why is manager training critical to customer experience success?